-For more details on client-server based ISDN Emulation, please click here
+For more information, visit client-server based ISDN Emulation webpage.

 - Nearly all ISDN standards and variants are supported.
 Variants for T1 analyzers include AT & T #4ESS, AT & T #5ESS, Bellcore #5ESS, National ISDN 2, Nortel, DMS - 250, and Siemens EWSD, while for E1, Variants are Belgium, China, Europe, France, Britain, Germany, and Sweden

 - 1 to 4 Configurable Signaling Links.